Donkere-vader/pygui/README.md

 # PyGui
 A module based on Tkinter that shows windows constructed from xml

+## Disclaimer
+This is a very simple module.
+If you need very fine control or very special functions of tkinter this module will probably not work for you.

+If you really like what I made (which i obviously hope) and you really want a certain function.
+Either request it or make it urself and make a pull request.

 ## Requirements
 this script requires the XMLParser I also wrote.